Dhruv88/Search-Engine/README.md

 # Instructions to run the Code:
 Run this command to load all the required libraries and run the code
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 python main.py
 ```

+**Note:** The elastic search evaluation given at the end of run.py will not run currently as it requires to deploy a elastice search instance and none is deployed currently.
+To make it work first deploy one and then replace its endpoint in the code so it can be accessed.

 The code for testing and evaluating different models is given in run.py.
-Uncomment the corresonding part and model code to test it.
-The code for testing and evaluating elastic search is in evaluate_elastic_search.py.
-Also, it is recommended that you first create a index locally on your pc before testing.
-For this uncomment the 2 lines code below the comment "Create inverted index for the docs" on line 11.
+This first constructs a index on given set of documents and then evaluates each model on a set of queries and stores the metrics in separate files.
 A separate class for query and evaluation metrics is created for modularity of code.
-The results of each model consisting of precision, recall, map, running time per query and their averages have been stored in metrics_tfidf.csv metrics_lm.csv and metrics_bim.csv respectively and metrics_1b.csv for ElasticSearch.
+The results of each model consisting of precision, recall, map, running time per query and their averages have been stored in metrics_tfidf.csv, metrics_lm.csv, metrics_bim.csv and metrics_es.csv for vector model, language model, binary independence model and elasticsearch respectively.
 The inverted_index is stored in inverted_index.csv also the document vector lengths have been stored.
+The set of docs and queries can be found at https://drive.google.com/file/d/1e3JUIP2tSAzsJPNaV9Mkl2NyGk8CMEmI/view?usp=share_link
-To run code keep alldocs folder, query.txt, output.txt should be in same folder as all code files otherwise the paths should be changed in the code.
+To run code keep Docs folder(without extra nesting within another Docs) should be in Search Engine folder as all code files otherwise the paths should be changed in the code.
+The Docs folder contains alldocs folder, query.txt, output.txt(alldocs is compressed as .tar so first extract it)

 The best MAP=9.58 for pseudo-relevance feedback is given by alpha = 1 i.e. only consider the original query and ignore the centroid.
 The MAP increases as the alpha increases.
 The variance of map with alpha is given map_vs_alpha.txt file.